 Surrey's Natural Areas Partnership (SNAP)

-Promote stewardship of Surrey's urban forests through Surrey's Natural Areas Partnership (SNAP).
+Enhance Surrey's urban forest and promote environmental stewardship through Surrey's Natural Areas Partnership (SNAP).

-Surrey’s Natural Areas Partnership (SNAP) is celebrating 20 years of caring for our environment in 2020!
+Surrey’s Natural Areas Partnership (SNAP) plays an important role in caring for Surrey’s urban forest!
 Our teams restore and enhance Surrey's urban forest, and raise awareness of environmental stewardship in the community.

-Post-secondary students and recent graduates are hired each summer to work in Surrey’s parks and neighbouring communities.
-Participants gain valuable hands-on employment experience to help build their future careers in the environmental field.
+Each summer and fall, post-secondary students and recent graduates are hired to work in Surrey’s parks and neighbouring communities.
+Participants gain valuable hands-on employment experience to help build their futures and become leaders in the environmental field.

-SNAP receives funding support from the City of Surrey, Canada Summer Jobs Program, and Eco Canada Youth Employment Placement Program.
+SNAP receives funding support from the City of Surrey and the Canada Summer Jobs Program.

-The Habitat Restoration Team removes invasive plants from natural areas throughout the city, helps close unsanctioned trails, cleans up garbage and yard waste, and plants native trees and shrubs.
+The field team helps restore and enhance Surrey’s urban forest and shade trees.
+They remove invasive plants from natural areas throughout the city, plant native trees and shrubs, clean up garbage and yard waste, and enhance tree wells.
 These actions help to preserve the health of our natural environment and improve Surrey’s biodiversity.

 Promoting nature appreciation and park stewardship among the community is also an important part of SNAP's work.
 The urban forest outreach team welcomes park visitors and helps to raise awareness about issues like yard waste disposal and invasive plants.
 Look for them in Surrey's parks during the summer!